tag/ds-guide/docs/systems/0-intro.md

 ## What you should already know

 Hopefully, you're at least somewhat familiar with your computer.
-You should also be able to install applicaitons and follow instructions.
+You should also be able to install applications and follow instructions.
 (It might surprise you how frequently that last condition isn't met.)
 If you aren't already familiar with HTML, CSS, and SQL, then it will be helpful to seek out some tutorials when we encounter those languages.